EN TR

 01

 Self-shading cuts cooling 38-45% in Mediterranean climates.
-Istanbul, Izmir, Athens all confirmed.
+All three of our simulation scenarios (Ankara, Izmir, Athens) agree.

 02